arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_DELETE.md

 using the *if-match* HTTP header.

 @RESTDESCRIPTION
-The body of the response contains a JSON object with the information about the handle and the revision.
+If *silent* is not set to *true*, the body of the response contains a JSON object with the information about the handle and the revision.
 The attribute *_id* contains the known *document-handle* of the removed document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the document revision.

 If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.